arshikhan5422/Role-Based-Access-Control/README.md

 ---
 ## 🌟 **Future Enhancements**

-1.Add backend authentication for user login.
+- Add backend authentication for user login.
-2.Implement sorting and filtering in the user table.
+- Implement sorting and filtering in the user table.
-3.Add a dashboard with analytics for administrators.
+- Add a dashboard with analytics for administrators.
-4.Integrate live demo or provide deployment URL.
+- Integrate live demo or provide deployment URL.

 ---
 ## 🏅 **Evaluation**